MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/cal-s4h.md

 Now you can start to deploy S/4HANA into your user subscription in Azure.

 > [!NOTE]
-Before you continue, determine whether you have Azure core quotas for Azure H-Series VMs.
-At the moment, the SAP CAL uses H-Series VMs of Azure to deploy some of the SAP HANA-based solutions.
-Your Azure subscription might not have any H-Series core quotas for H-Series.
-If so, you might need to contact Azure support to get a quota of at least 16 H-Series cores.
+Before you continue, determine whether you have required Azure core quotas.
+Some solutions in SAP CAL uses M-Series VMs of Azure to deploy some of the SAP HANA-based solutions.
+Your Azure subscription might not have any M-Series core quotas.
+If so, you might need to contact Azure support to get a required quota.

 > [!NOTE]
 When you deploy a solution on Azure in the SAP CAL, you might find that you can choose only one Azure region.
 To deploy into Azure regions other than the one suggested by the SAP CAL, you need to purchase a CAL subscription from SAP.
 You also might need to open a message with SAP to have your CAL account enabled to deliver into Azure regions other than the ones initially suggested.

-### Deploy a solution
+## Deploy a solution

 Let's deploy a solution from the **Solutions** page of the SAP CAL.
 The SAP CAL has two sequences to deploy: